kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# The Dependency Graph Does Not Care How an Object Works Internally
+## The Dependency Graph Does Not Care How an Object Works Internally { #dependency-graph-internals }

 This point is almost embarrassingly simple, but it clarifies the whole topic.